has5aan/scaffold/docs/container-architecture.md

 // ❌ AVOID - In src/pancake/pancake.container.js
 const { logger } = require('../platforms/containers') // Don't do this!

+class DI {
-function DI({ knexInstance, commonContainer }) {
+  constructor({ knexInstance, commonContainer }) {
     this.knexInstance = knexInstance
     // Container definition should not import containers.js }
+}
 ```